Reviewing documents using Review Center

 Not all responsive documents inform Review Center equally.
 The following factors affect how much the AI classifier learns from each document:

-Images—text contained only in images, such as a photograph of a contract, cannot be read by Review Center.
-The system works only with the extracted text of a document.
+• Images—text contained only in images, such as a photograph of a contract, cannot be read by Review Center.
+The system works only with the extracted text or other selected text field of a document.